Erioldoesdesign/The-Design-We-Open/funding-open-source-design-workshops.md

 These workshops evolved through the years, continuing to be delivered at design events and conferences internationally (as recently as [2025 at Design Matters Tokyo](https://www.unprinted.design/articles/design-matters-tokyo-2025-oss-workshop/)

+Only two conferences we delivered a workshop at had the workshop as an additional and seperate ticket price.
+We tried to negotiate this to not be the case but the conference refused.
+One of these two was an entire 6 hour workshop that ran a day before the official conference so they needed to charge in order to book the room and AV equipment.
+The other conference was a 5 hour workshop on a dedicated workshops day 0 of the conference.

 The most recent workshops have circled back to direct civic technology, internet freedom and censorship circumvention technology but hosted at international OSS conference like COSCUP with the [Design We Open](https://github.com/Erioldoesdesign/The-Design-We-Open) project.
 This was funded by The [Open Technology Fund](https://www.opentech.fund/) by way of the workshop facilitator's employment at [Superbloom Design](https://superbloom.design/).